rsieiro/month-calendar/readme.txt

 3. The calendar widget using a custom style.

 == Changelog ==

+= 1.1 =
+* Fixed: Month Calendar should play nice with cache plugins.

 = 1.0.1 =
 * Fixed: the year was not being shown correctly inside a month archive.